Stop Genetic Modification

 The GM industry has been promising for decades that genetically modified crops will revolutionise farming—even solve world hunger.
 But none of their promises have come to fruition.

 They’ve promised higher yields and improved nutritional value, but have failed to produce even one commercially viable example for the UK market.
-Pest-resistance, blight-resistance, and tolerance of drought, flood, and salinity—all of these traits can be produced far more quickly and cost-effectively through non-GM breeding practices; GM products don’t even come close.
+Pest-resistance, blight-resistance, and tolerance of drought, flood, and salinity—all of these traits can be produced far more quickly and cost-effectively through non-GM breeding practices; GM products don’t come close.

 Nearly all the commercially released GM crops are produced by three chemical companies—Monsanto, Syngenta, and Bayer.
 Despite the pro-GM lobby’s promises that these products would lead to decreased pesticide use, the truth has proven to be quite the opposite: The use of Monsanto’s glyphosate has skyrocketed since the introduction of glyphosate-resistant GM crops, becoming the most used weed-killer in the world.
 And these crops create herbicide-resistant ‘superweeds’, trapping farmers in an increasingly expensive arms race where the only winners are the chemical companies.

 The cost to farmers goes beyond using increasing amounts of dangerous pesticides: The GM industry also prevents farmers from saving seeds, instead obligating them to purchase seeds from the company.
 And we’ve seen proof that GM crops cannot be contained once they’re released, which can be financially disastrous for non-GM farmers whose crops become contaminated.

 Furthermore, nearly all the non-organic livestock raised in the UK are produced with GM feed—a worrying trend.
-Even the industry’s own research data suggests GM feed could be harmful.
 These imported GM crops are also causing environmental damage where they are grown in North and South America due to the blanket spraying with the glyphosate based weedkiller, Round-up.

 The GM industry is built on empty promises, but very real dangers.